hatz2/FishBot-v2/README.md

 # FishBot v2
- Fish SP bot for the MMORPG Nostale.
-This version is an improved version of [1]: https://github.com/hatz02/FishBot
+ Fish SP bot for the MMORPG Nostale written in C++.
+This version is an improved version of: https://github.com/hatz02/FishBot

  ## Improvements
  * No need to use Bladetiger's packetlogger.